unicode-org/icu/docs/userguide/icudata.md

 Unfortunately, the jar tool in the JDK provides no way to remove items from a jar file.
-Thus you have to extract the resources, remove the ones you don't want, and then create a new jar file with the remining resources.
+Thus you have to extract the resources, remove the ones you don't want, and then create a new jar file with the remaining resources.
 See the jar tool information for how to do this.
 Before 'rejaring' the files, be sure to thoroughly test your application with the remaining resources, making sure each required resource is present.

 #### Using additional resource files with ICU4J

-*Resource file formats can change across releases of ICU4J!*
+> :point_right: *Resource file formats can change across releases of ICU4J!*
 *The format of ICU4J resources is not part of the API.
 Clients who develop their own resources for use with ICU4J should be prepared to regenerate them when they move to new releases of ICU4J.*